CompoundWise

 Goals 5+ years away.
 If you are investing for retirement, building long-term wealth, or saving for a goal a decade or more in the future, a Stocks & Shares ISA has a strong historical advantage.
 Over any 20-year rolling period, global equities have delivered positive returns in the vast majority of cases.
 The longer your time horizon, the more likely you are to capture the higher average returns of equities.

 Beating inflation.
 At 2.5% average inflation, the purchasing power of cash halves roughly every 28 years.
-A Cash ISA paying 3% gives you a real return of just 0.5% — you are barely treading water.
+A Cash ISA paying 3% gives you a real return of just 0.5%.
+You are barely treading water.
 A Stocks & Shares ISA averaging 7% gives you a real return of around 4.5%, which compounds into dramatically more purchasing power over decades.
 For preserving and growing the real value of your money, equities are the clear long-term winner.

 Retirement savings.
 Unless you are within 5 years of retirement, your long-term savings should almost certainly include equities.
 A 30-year-old with 30+ years until retirement can afford to ride out multiple market crashes and benefit from compound growth.
 Moving too much into cash too early is one of the most common and costly mistakes retirement savers make.

 Maximising your ISA allowance.
 If you can only contribute a limited amount each year, putting it into a Stocks & Shares ISA maximises the growth potential of your tax-free wrapper.
-Every £1 inside an ISA grows tax-free forever — you want each pound working as hard as possible.
+Every £1 inside an ISA grows tax-free forever.
+You want each pound working as hard as possible.
 At 7% average growth, £20,000 contributed today could be worth roughly £40,000 in 10 years and £80,000 in 20 years, all tax-free.

 The hybrid approach: use both

 Most financial planners recommend a combination of both ISA types, each serving its proper purpose.
-This is not a compromise — it is an optimised strategy that gives you the safety of cash where you need it and the growth of equities where you can afford the volatility.
+This is not a compromise.
+It is an optimised strategy that gives you the safety of cash where you need it and the growth of equities where you can afford the volatility.

 Step 1: Build your cash buffer.
 Start by funding an emergency fund of 3 to 6 months of essential expenses in an easy-access Cash ISA or savings account.
 This might be £5,000 to £15,000 depending on your monthly outgoings.
-This is your financial safety net — it protects you from having to sell investments at a loss during an emergency.
+This is your financial safety net.
+It protects you from having to sell investments at a loss during an emergency.

 Step 2: Invest the rest for the long term.
 Once your cash buffer is fully funded, direct all additional savings into a Stocks & Shares ISA.
 Choose a low-cost global index fund and set up a regular monthly contribution.
-This money is for goals 5+ years away — retirement, long-term wealth building, financial independence.
+This money is for goals 5+ years away: retirement, long-term wealth building, financial independence.
 Leave it invested and let compound growth do the heavy lifting.

 Step 3: Rebalance as goals approach.
 As a specific goal gets within 3-5 years, gradually move the money earmarked for that goal from your Stocks & Shares ISA into cash.
 This "de-risking" ensures your money is protected by the time you actually need it.
-For open-ended goals like retirement, you can stay invested in equities much longer — even into retirement itself.
+For open-ended goals like retirement, you can stay invested in equities much longer, even into retirement itself.

 Why Cash ISAs lose to inflation long-term

 Cash ISA rates are closely tied to the Bank of England base rate.
 When the base rate is high, Cash ISAs look attractive.
-When it falls — as it inevitably does during economic slowdowns — Cash ISA rates drop too.
+When it falls, as it inevitably does during economic slowdowns, Cash ISA rates drop too.
 Over the past 20 years, the average Cash ISA rate has been approximately 2-3%, with long stretches near 1% or below.

 UK inflation has averaged roughly 2.5-3% over the same period, with spikes above 10% in 2022-2023.
-In real terms (after inflation), Cash ISA holders have often earned negative returns — their money has lost purchasing power despite earning interest.
+In real terms (after inflation), Cash ISA holders have often earned negative returns.
+Their money has lost purchasing power despite earning interest.
 A Cash ISA that pays 3% when inflation is 4% gives you a real return of minus 1%.

 This is the hidden cost of cash.
-It feels safe because your nominal balance never drops, but the real value — what your money can actually buy — erodes quietly every year.
+It feels safe because your nominal balance never drops, but the real value, what your money can actually buy, erodes quietly every year.
 Over 20 or 30 years, this erosion is substantial. £100,000 in a Cash ISA earning a real return of 0% is still £100,000 in nominal terms after 30 years, but its purchasing power has roughly halved.

-Equities, by contrast, have historically delivered real returns of 4-5% per year — meaning they grow your purchasing power, not just your nominal balance.
+Equities, by contrast, have historically delivered real returns of 4-5% per year, meaning they grow your purchasing power, not just your nominal balance.
 This is why financial planners consistently recommend equities for long-term goals, despite the short-term volatility.

 See how your money could grow in a Cash ISA vs a Stocks & Shares ISA with our free compound interest calculator.

-Open compound interest calculator
+Open ISA growth calculator

 Best for beginnersAffiliate

-Trading 212 — Free Stocks & Shares ISA
+Trading 212: Free Stocks & Shares ISA

 Open a free Stocks & Shares ISA with zero commission and no platform fees.
 Invest from as little as £1 into global index funds.
 FCA regulated with FSCS protection up to £85,000.